VIP: Vision Instructed Pre-training for Robotic Manipulation: Method

-where $\{\hat{a}_{t+i}\}_{i=1}^{n}$ denote the action labels collected by human demonstration.
-According to the formulation in Eq.~\ref{Eq1}, we can observe that the learned uncertainties $\{\sigma_{t+i}\}_{i=1}^{n}$ exhibit higher values for more ambiguous action segments.
-Consequently, larger $\{\sigma_{t+i}\}_{i=1}^{n}$ values result in a smaller penalization for the discrepancies between predicted actions $\{a_{t+i}\}_{i=1}^{n}$ and demonstrated actions $\{\hat{a}_{t+i}\}_{i=1}^{n}$.
-This property of $\{\sigma_{t+i}\}_{i=1}^{n}$ enables $\pi$ to concentrate on more deterministic action segments, which are pivotal for successful manipulation.
-In addition, the predicted attribute $s$ is a one-hot vector indicating the current stage of manipulation in which the policy $\pi$ is engaged.
-Specifically, for a long-term manipulation task, the trajectory is manually segmented into multiple stages, with each stage focusing on a specific object for $\pi$.
-Once the attribute $s$ signifies the completion of the current stage, the detector, as depicted in Fig. \ref{Fig: pipeline}, directs $\pi$ to focus on the object corresponding to the next stage.
-Further details on this strategy are provided in Section \ref{SubSec: Robotic Gaze}.
+Notably, $\{\sigma_{t}\}_{t=1}^{T}$ has no ground truth and is learned in an unsupervied manner.
+Refer to previous literature \cite{li2022diversity,kendall2017uncertainties} for why uncertainty can be captured in this way.
+According to Eq.~(\ref{Eq1}), we can observe that the learned uncertainties $\{\sigma_{t}\}_{t=1}^{T}$ exhibit higher values for more ambiguous action segments.
+Consequently, larger $\{\sigma_{t}\}_{t=1}^{T}$ result in a smaller penalization for the discrepancies between predicted actions $\{a_{t}\}_{t=1}^{T}$ and demonstrated actions $\{\bar{a}_{t}\}_{t=1}^{T}$.
+This property enables $\pi$ to concentrate on more deterministic action segments.